anttiharju/relcheck/README.md

 ### GitHub Actions

 This script has been released as a GitHub Action in my [actions monorepo](https://github.com/anttiharju/actions/tree/v0/check-relative-markdown-links).
-Here's a minimal workflow `.github/workflows/validate.yml` example:
+Here is a minimal `.github/workflows/validate.yml` example:

 ```yml
 on: